singh-man/books/crackingTheCoding/16_moderate.md

 Observe that some of the recursive calls will be essentially equivalent.
 For example, picking plank 1 and then plank 2 is equivalent to picking plank 2 and then plank 1.

 Therefore, if we've seen this (total,  plank  count) pair before then we stop this recursive path.
-We can do this using a HashSet with a key of (total, plank c ount).
+We can do this using a HashSet with a key of (total, plank count).

 > Many candidates will make a mistake here.
 Rather than stopping only when they've seen (total, plank count), they'll stop whenever they've seen just total before.
 This is incorrect.
 Seeing two planks of length 1 is not the same thing as one plank of length 2, because there are different numbers of planks remaining.
 In memoization problems, be very careful about what you choose for your key.

 The code for this approach is very similar to the earlier approach.
 ```java